 Much like your short and sweet goodbye, try to keep coming home a calm event.
 When you first walk through the door, don't immediately greet your dog.
 Ignore them for a moment while you settle back in and your dog has settled.

-By keeping this low key, it reduces the significance of it in your dogs mind.
-Making it less likely that they'll feel stressed by your comings and goings.
+By keeping this low key, it reduces the significance of it in your dog's mind.
+This makes it less likely that they'll feel stressed by your comings and goings.

-Don't punish your dog.
+- Don't punish your dog.
 While it may feel natural to feel angry or disappointed, don't share those emotions with your dog.
 It's important to remember that they won't understand why you're punishing them.
-They don't realise that chewing the sofa or going to the toilet when stressed is undesirable.
 They may think you are punishing them simply because you came home, making things much worse.

-Don't leave your dog for too long.
-Get organised and plan if you are going to be busy for longer than 6 hours.
+- Don't leave your dog for too long.
+Get organised and plan if you are going to be busy for longer than six hours.
 You can organise day care services or a dog sitter to help when you're away from home for a longer amount of time.

 If your dog's separation anxiety is severe and getting worse, they may need medication.
 Seek the help of your vet who might recommend some natural remedies or some medication to help your dog relax.
 MORE THAN dog insurance customers can also call vetfone for advice from qualified veterinary nurses.